Part 1: The Problem – “You’re Flying Blind Without the Right Data”

 A senior underwriter's loan output drops by 50%.
 Leadership sees the number but not the explanation.

-The hidden problem: That underwriter spends her day fixing incomplete loan files.
+The hidden problem: that underwriter spends her day fixing incomplete loan files.
 Tracking down missing pay stubs.
 Correcting inconsistent data across documents.
 Resolving issues that should have been addressed by processing before the file reached underwriting.

-• Loan approvals are delayed because underwriters are doing processing work
+• Loan approvals are delayed

 Blind Spot 3: The Loan Officer's Stalled Pipeline